-Join Anson Alexander for an in-depth discussion in this video Learning the home row keys, part of Typing Fundamentals.
+Join Anson Alexander for an in-depth discussion in this video Learning the home row keys, part of Learning Typing.

 In order to start typing correctly it's important to know where all of the fingers should be resting on the keyboard when they're not actively typing a letter.
 In order to maximize the range your two hands can reach on a keyboard, they should be positioned in the middle of the keyboard.
 Your left fingers should be resting on the letters A, S, D and F. And your right fingers should be resting on the keys J, K, L and semicolon.